 Bitcoin and other blockchain-applied technologies are still rather new and complex.
 Security tools and practices are destined to be improved and developed to ease the use for non-experts users.
 For the time being, the information provided in this article hopefully can provide people with basic knowledge to have a secure and trouble-free bitcoin experience.

-Mastering Bitcoin 2nd edition by Andreas M. Antonopoulos, accessed 15th March, 2022.
+Andreas M. Antonopoulos, Mastering Bitcoin 2nd edition, accessed 15th March 2022.